s4ammy/linux-kernel-svm-patch/README.md

 # linux kernel svm patch

-patch `svm.c` in the linux kernel (version 5.14.16) to hide your malware analysis environment
+patch `svm.c` and `vmx.c` in the linux kernel (version 5.14.16) to hide your malware analysis environment

 ## installing